What is a Free Trade Area?

 1. Free trade area

-Another thing about a free trade area is that anything imported from outside cannot be traded freely within the area.
+Another thing about a free trade area is that anything imported from outside usually cannot be traded freely within the area.
 For example, two countries that are members of a free trade area such as the US and Mexico refrain from imposing tariffs on each other.
-However, if the US imports bananas from South America, for example, it will apply a specific set of tariffs.
+However, if the US imports bananas from South America, for example, it may apply a specific set of tariffs.

 2. Customs union